1363V4/le.guide/_posts/2026-03-11-cursor_alternative.md

 markdown has better autoclosing, but can't fold for a weird reason.

-.zedserver is 90M of storage
+.zedserver is 90M of storage + 430M in .local
 and around 250M of RAM use,
 which is... **still a lot**.
 and you need to close all zed windows to free this.

+> ps: cursor is 350M of junk and around 350M of RAM.

 linting is opened on a different window, which i think is a great idea but